D4wnstar/aetherwisp/Nuclear physics/Structure/Woods-Saxon potential.md

 ---
 hl-publish: true
 ---
-The **Woods-Saxon potential** is a mean-field [[potential]] for the nucleons in an [[atomic nucleus]], motivated by the observation that nuclei are not perfect [[sphere|spheres]] with sharply defined surfaces.
+The **Woods-Saxon potential** is a mean-field [[Potential]] for the nucleons in an [[atomic nucleus]], motivated by the observation that nuclei are not perfect [[sphere|spheres]] with sharply defined surfaces.
 Rather, the charge density smoothly falls off as the surface is approached instead of cutting out abruptly.
 This potential is meant to be used in the [[nuclear shell model]] to replace the more basic [[Oscillatore armonico quantistico|quantum harmonic oscillator]].

 Mathematically, it reads
 $$V(r)=-\frac{V_{0}}{1+e^{(r-R)/a}},$$